Frequently Asked Questions

 Deconstruction is the dismantlement of structures, usually by hand, specifically for re-use, repurposing, and recycling.

 What is WOW Wall Cladding?

-WithOut Work Wall, or WOW Wall is a custom Wall Cladding Product that we create out of reclaimed wood.
-Each piece of WOW Wall is hand selected, de-nailed, kiln dried and milled to a uniform ½” thickness and either 3 ¼” or 5” width.
+Wall of Wood, or WOW Wall is a custom wall cladding product that we create from reclaimed wood.
+Each piece of WOW Wall is hand selected, de-nailed, kiln-dried and milled to a uniform ½” thickness and either 3 ¼” or 5” width.
 WOW Wall goes up with finish nails easily on most surfaces.

 What is Shiplap?

 Shiplap is a style of lumber that has a specific profile on the side where one piece “laps” over the other creating a seam.
 It was often applied as a subwall or subfloor, and is a favorite for rustic decorative wall coverings.